OHIO-ECT/ECT-Lab-Introduction/tasks/Task-GitHub-Account-Creation.md

 2. If you don't already have an account, create a GitHub account.
 It **MUST** use your OHIO email address to access the private repos.

-    **Note:** Students with existing accounts will need to assocate their OHIO email address with an existing account.
+    **Note:** Students with existing accounts will need to associate their OHIO email address with an existing account.
 <br>

 3. Send an email to the course instructors with the GitHub username.